koenhoeymans/AnyMark/Documentation/index.md

 ### Definition lists ###

+A definition list is a list of terms and definitions of these terms.
+The term is put on its own line, while the definition starts on the next line and is preceded by a colon.
+This could be a definition list:

+	term a
+	:	definition of term a

-A term followed by description followed by a colon.
-Multiple terms can share the same description.
-A term can have multiple descriptions if they are separated by a tilde.
-Here's an example:
+ Multiple terms can share the same definition and a term can have multiple descriptions, while the definition can contain other markup elements.

-	CODE:
-		term a:
+	term a
-		term b:
+	term b
-			~explanation of term a and b
+	:	Explanation of term a and b
-			it continues on the next line
+		that continues on the next line.

-			it contains more than one paragraph
+		It contains more than one paragraph.

-			~alternative explanation
+	:	An alternative explanation is possible.